mchughj/PuzzleCreator/README.md

 	- Remove puzzle pieces which are just squares.
 These aren't interesting enough IMO.
 	- Break a 'too big' puzzle piece into two smaller pieces.

-An SVG for the grid is then outputed.
+A DXF file for the grid is then outputed.

-Here is an example output in svg format:
+Here is an example output in dxf format:
 ![](images/ExampleOutput.png)
 In this image the black and red walls would be cut out (using whatever mechanism you chose) and the green walls are the interior walls and should be ignored.
+They are all on their own layers with relevant names so you can just hide the interior layer and then cut the remaining vectors.